-- The User Manual describes the basics of using the Keyboard Maestro editor. - The Tutorial will show you how to create a simple macros.
-You can start the Tutorial by choosing Tutorial from the Help menu. - The Quick Start describes the components of Keyboard Maestro and how they work together, and it is important to understand these basics to get the most out of Keyboard Maestro. - The Wiki includes lots of information on all aspects of Keyboard Maestro. - The Forum [https://forum.keyboardmaestro.com/] is a great place to ask for help with macros. - Each action in Keyboard Maestro includes an Help option in the 🔯 menu at the top right of the action. - Holding down the option key while choosing from any of the Insert menus in the Edit menu will get you help on actions, functions, or tokens. - Holding down the option key while choosing from the trigger menu will get you help on the triggers.
+- This User Manual describes the basics of using the Keyboard Maestro editor. - The Tutorial will show you how to create a simple macros.
+You can start the Tutorial by choosing the Help ➤ Tutorial menu. - The Quick Start describes the components of Keyboard Maestro and how they work together, and it is important to understand these basics to get the most out of Keyboard Maestro. - The Wiki includes lots of information on all aspects of Keyboard Maestro. - The Forum [https://forum.keyboardmaestro.com/] is a great place to ask for help with macros. - Each action in Keyboard Maestro includes a Help option in the menu at the top right of the action. - Holding down the option key while choosing from any of the Insert menus in the Edit menu will get you help on actions, functions, or tokens. - Holding down the option key while choosing from the new trigger menu will get you help on the triggers. - Holding down the option key while choosing from the new condition menu will get you help on the conditions. - Holding down the option key while choosing from the new collection menu will get you help on the collections.

-And last but not least, you can ask Keyboard Maestro itself for assistance by choosing Assistance from the Help menu.
+And last but not least, you can ask Keyboard Maestro itself for assistance by choosing Help ➤ Interactive Help menu.

-In particular, the Assistance window can help you:
+In particular, the Interactive Help window can help you:

-- if something is happening that you do not expect, Keyboard Maestro can show you what it is doing. - if a macro is not doing anything, Keyboard Maestro can help you to learn why.
+- if something is happening that you do not expect Keyboard Maestro can show you what it is doing. - if a macro is not doing anything Keyboard Maestro can help you to learn why.